 Comprehensive Overview

 The cell structure of prokaryotes is generally simpler than that of eukaryotes.
-The cell is enclosed by a plasma membrane, which regulates the passage of substances into and out of the cell.
-Most prokaryotes also have a cell wall, which provides structural support and protection.
+Because of that, most prokaryotes also have a cell wall, which provides structural support and protection.
 Bacterial cell walls are composed of peptidoglycan, a unique polymer of sugars and amino acids, while archaeal cell walls have diverse compositions, lacking peptidoglycan.
+Think about it: the cell is enclosed by a plasma membrane, which regulates the passage of substances into and out of the cell.
 Some prokaryotes possess an outer membrane outside the cell wall, which contains lipopolysaccharides (LPS) in Gram-negative bacteria and contributes to their virulence.

 Reproduction in prokaryotes typically occurs through binary fission, a simple form of asexual reproduction in which the cell divides into two identical daughter cells.
 While binary fission is the primary mode of reproduction, prokaryotes can also exchange genetic material through horizontal gene transfer (HGT) mechanisms, including transformation (uptake of naked DNA from the environment), transduction (transfer of DNA via viruses), and conjugation (transfer of DNA via direct cell-to-cell contact).
-HGT plays a crucial role in the evolution and adaptation of prokaryotes, allowing them to acquire new genes and traits rapidly.
+HGT matters a lot in the evolution and adaptation of prokaryotes, allowing them to acquire new genes and traits rapidly Small thing, real impact.
+Worth knowing..

 Trends and Latest Developments